Manasamanu88/simple/README.md

 ---

 ## Formula Used
-Simple Interest is calculated using the formula:
+Smple Interest is calculated using the formula:

 Simple Interest = (Principal × Rate × Time) / 100